0xRisan/0xRisan/README.md

 ## Hello!
 The name is Risan.

-Studying Computer Engineering + Interested in Cyber Security.
+Computer Engineering student and self-taught security enthusiast.
+Focused on offensive security, specifically Web Penetration Testing.